Nurturing Talent

 How will the course prepare you for the exams?

-Frequent written assignments, tests and experimental reports prepare you for the exams.
+Frequent written assignments, tests and experimental reports allow you more directly to monitor your proges and prepare for the exams.

 What is taught in IB Mathematics?